Oleg Tabakov: Voice-over work

 Tabakov has lent his distinctive, purr-like voice to a number of animated characters, including the talking cat Matroskin in Three from Prostokvashino and its sequels.
 After the Matroskin role, he dubbed the character of Garfield into Russian in the feature film Garfield and its sequel.

-Political activism
+Political activity

+In 1992-2008, Tabakov was a member of the commission on state awards under the President of the Russian Federation.

+Tabakov was a supporter of the United Russia party.

+In 2001, Tabakov was appointed a member of the board of the Ministry of Culture of the Russian Federation.

 During the 2012 Russian presidential election, Tabakov was registered as a "Trusted Representative" (Доверенное Лицо) of Vladimir Putin.
+In July 2012, by Putin’s Decree, Tabakov was included in the Council for Public Television.

-In March 2014, he signed a letter in support of the position of the President of Russia Vladimir Putin on Russia's military intervention in Ukraine.
+In March 2014, Tabakov signed a letter to President Putin in support of the annexation of Crimea.
 In September 2014, Tabakov claimed that Crimea has no relation to Ukraine and upbraided Ukrainians for discussing it: "But all happened fairly.
 If our Ukrainian brothers were smarter, they would not discuss that topic.
 They had to say: "Forgive us for God's sake!
 We had encroached the gravy train."
 Because Crimea has no relation to dependent, nor independent Ukraine."
-Crimea is, since March 2014, under dispute by Russia and Ukraine.
+In December 2015, Tabakov was banned from entering Ukraine.